mehrdadrafiee/AngularJS-meeting-app/README.md

 # AngularJS registration

-Added registration functionality to an [AngularJS](https://angularjs.org/) app that takes place in [Firebase](https://firebase.com/).
+A minimalist check-in to meeting [AngularJS](https://angularjs.org/) app that uses [Firebase](https://firebase.com/) to store/retrieve users' information.
 Other technologies that are used in this project are as follow:

 - [Sass](http://sass-lang.com/)
 - [Gulp](http://gulpjs.com/)